Vaeshkar/create-ai-chat-context-experimental/.ai/conversation-log.md

 - User: "Yeah lets push this v0.70 so we have an even number." 😄
 - Result: Shipped v0.7.0 with major new features!

+### v0.7.1 - Documentation Update (Same Chat)

+- **User noticed:** "we didn't update the commands no?"
+- **What we added:** Detailed Configuration section in README.md

+  - Examples of setting preferred model
+  - List of all 16 available AI models
+  - Explanation of per-project configuration
+  - Clear usage examples with `npx aic config set preferredModel "Claude Sonnet 4.5"`

+- **Files changed:**

+  - `README.md` - Added comprehensive Configuration section
+  - `package.json` - Version bump to 0.7.1
+  - `CHANGELOG.md` - Added v0.7.1 documentation entry

+- **Result:** Users now have clear documentation on how to use the config system!

 ---